ArthurDotSaito/async-await-lib/README.md

 Basically, to a class use the 'await' keyword in C# it needs to implement the `GetAwaiter()` method.
 This method returns an object that implements the `INotifyCompletion` interface.
 This interface has three main methods: `OnCompleted()`, `GetResult()` and `IsCompleted()`.

-The IsCompleted basically returns `true` if the task is complete and `false` otherwise.
+The `IsCompleted` basically returns `true` if the task is complete and `false` otherwise.
 This is used by the compiler to determine if is necessary to await the task conclusion or it's possible to continue the execution of the code.

-The `OnCompleted()` method is called when the task is not completed but needs to be awaited, and receives
+The `OnCompleted()` method is called when the task is not completed (IsCompleted == false, otherwise the compiler will not call this method, because is possible to continue the execution of the code).
+This method receives a `Action` as a parameter and this action represents the code that should be executed when the task is completed.
+This action is stored into the `INotifyCompletion` object, an the `OnCompleted()` method delegates the execution of this action to the `ContinueWith()` inside the same STask instance.
+The `ContinueWith()` method will register this Action to be executed when the task is completed, and if the task is already completed, the action is executed immediately.

+The `GetResult()` method is called by the compiler when the task is completed and the `await` keyword is used.
+This method returns the result of the task or a exception if the task has thrown a exception.
+In this case, we use the method `Wait()` that blocks the current thread until the task is completed and then returns the result of the task or throws the exception.

+So, the `GetAwaiter()` method encapsulates the logic of the 'Wait'.
+When we use the `await` keyword, the compiler will invoke the `GetAwaiter()` method and then the `OnCompleted()` method.
+The compiler basically uses the `Awaiter` to determine if is necessary wait for the task conclusion (`IsCompleted()`), register the code to be executed when the task is completed (`OnCompleted()`) and get the result of the task (`GetResult()`).

 ### STask.ContinueWith()